Depth lower bounds in Stabbing Planes for combinatorial principles: Introduction

 We initially present the method and the $\Omega(\log n)$ lower bound on a set of unsatisfiable integer linear inequalities - the {\em Simple Pigeonhole Principle} ($\SPHP$) - capturing the core of the counting argument used to prove the PHP efficiently in CP.
 Since $\SPHP_n$ has rank $1$ $\CP$ proofs, it entails a strong separation between $\CP$ rank and $\SP$ depth.
 We then apply the method to $\PHP^m_n$ and to $\TS(K_n,\omega)$.

 The {\em covering method}.
 The antichain method appears too weak to prove size and depth lower bounds on $\TS(G,w)$, when $G$ is for example a grid or a pyramid.
 To solve this case, we consider another approach that we call the {\em covering method}: we reduce the problem of proving that one point in $\mathbb S$ survives from all the $\slab(Q)$ in a small proof of $\mathcal{F}$, to the problem that a set of polynomials which {\em essentially covers} the boolean cube $\{0,1\}^n$ requires at least $\sqrt{n}$ polynomials, which is a well-known problem faced by Alon and F\"uredi in \cite{DBLP:journals/ejc/AlonF93} and by Linial and Radhakrishnan in \cite{essential}.
 For this reduction to work we have to find a high dimensional projection of $\mathbb S$ covering the boolean cube and defined on variables effectively appearing in the proof.
 We prove that cycles of distance at least 2 in $G$ work properly to this aim on $\TS(G,\omega)$.
 Since the grid $H_n$ has many such cycles, we can obtain the lower bound on $\TS(H_n,\omega)$.
 The use of Linial and Radhakrishnan's result is not new in proof complexity.
-Part and Tzameret in \cite{DBLP:journals/cc/PartT21}, independently of us, were using this result in a completely different way from us in the proof system $\Res(\oplus)$ handling clauses over parity equations, and not relying on integer linear inequalities and geometrical reasoning.
+Part and Tzameret in \cite{DBLP:journals/cc/PartT21}, independently of us, were using this result in a similar way to us to prove size lower bounds in the proof system $\Res(\oplus)$ over integers which handles clauses over linear equations, and not relying on integer linear inequalities and geometrical reasoning.

 We remark that while we were writing this version of the paper, Yehuda and Yehudayoff in \cite{YY21} slightly improved the results of \cite{essential} with the consequence, noticed in their paper too, that our size lower bounds for $\TS(G,\omega)$ over a grid graph is in fact superlinear.